The main methods are summarised below. More detailed protocols will be added over the course of time.

 One 10ml aliquot is used to determine combined iron and aluminium by indirect EDTA titration against standard lead nitrate using xylenol orange as the indicator at pH 5.
 An excess of sodium fluoride is then used to decomplex the aluminium, but not the iron, and titration continued to measure aluminium alone.

-A 1ml aliquot was used in the analysis of low order silicate species by the standard reduced silicomolybdate method.
-A multipoint standard curve was used to calibrate spectrophotometric response at 820nm.
+A 1ml aliquot is used in the analysis of low order silicate species by the standard reduced silicomolybdate method.
+A single standard and blank is then used to calibrate spectrophotometric response at 810nm.
 LOD (as SiO2) = 1nmole/sqcm